Turba-t/Not-Google/README.md

 ## Features
 - **Spelling Correction**: Suggest corrections for misspelled queries.
 - **Pagination**: Browse results in smaller chunks.
-- **Custom Styling**: Styled to resemble Google with humorous touches.
+- **Custom Styling**: Styled to resemble an obvious search engine we will not mention because of international copyright laws.

 ## How to Run
 1. Clone the repository: